What Labour's election victory means for Edinburgh Fringe political comedians - ExBulletin

 The character's actor says the key to a good Truss impersonation is “the smile” accompanied by “empty eyes” that at the same time look “genuinely surprised.”

-Then, she said, it's about physically walking around the stage, looking “confused and not knowing where to go.”
+Then, she said, it's about physically walking around on stage looking “confused and not knowing where to go.”

 She says her Truss routine was initially just a way to amuse her classmates.